California College of the Arts LogoCalifornia College of the ArtsPrevious feature

 Furniture Shops and Studios

 Furniture makers are creatives who want to make sculptural and functional objects that last.
-In this self-directed program, you’ll get hands-on in our wonderfully noisy shops, exploring carpentry, woodworking, and making technologies like CNC (computer numerical control) machines.
+Through Furniture courses, you’ll get hands-on in our wonderfully noisy shops, exploring carpentry, woodworking, and creative technologies like CNC (computer numerical control) machines.

 Media Gallery